melba365/data_engineering/credit_card_transactions/README.md

     - Kafka
     - Spark

-- Explain which tools do you use and why
-- How do they work (don't go too deep into details, but add links)
-- Why did you choose them
-- How did you set them up

 ## Data Preparation
 The credit card transactions .csv data has been transformed into json format, using a python code, so the json can be POST as a request to an API.